Dysmenorrhea (Painful Menstrual Periods): Causes and Treatment

 2) How is dysmenorrhea diagnosed?

 Dysmenorrhea is typically diagnosed based on a woman's symptoms and medical history.
-In some cases, further tests such as ultrasound or laparoscopy may be needed to rule out other underlying conditions.
+Further tests, such as ultrasound or laparoscopy, may be needed to rule out other underlying conditions.

 3) What is the main cause of painful periods?